Vanuatu provides lessons in cyclone survival

 Perched on the geologically active "Ring of Fire", it suffers from frequent earthquakes and tsunamis and has several active volcanoes, in addition to threats from storms and rising sea levels.

-Ben Hemingway, a regional adviser for USAid, said aid organizations like his had been working with the Vanuatu government for years on disaster mitigation.
+Ben Hemingway, a regional adviser for USAid, said aid organisations like his had been working with the Vanuatu government for years on disaster mitigation.

 "It's a testament to the investment the international community has made.
 If you look at the days before the storm, the message got out on the power of the storm and what to do to protect yourself.
 People did heed those warnings."